 Broader Impacts.
-Results of this project will be transformative, since it will impact multiple research fields in Earth science such as mineral physics and rock mechanics, seismo-tectonics, and geodynamics.
+Results from this project will be transformative, since it will impact multiple research fields in Earth science such as mineral physics and rock mechanics, seismo-tectonics, and geodynamics.
 They will also shed lights on geophysical research in other parts of the world using postseismic deformation information to infer rheologic structure of the lithosphere, and have implications for seismic hazard assessment in California.
-A post-doctor scholar will be supported and trained for InSAR data analysis and geodynamic modeling, and will be mentored to go through the entire research cycle of tectonic geodesy and geodynamics.
+Data products and modeling tools will be shared with the research community.
+A postdoctoral scholar will be supported and trained for InSAR data analysis and geodynamic modeling, and will be mentored by all project participants to go through the entire research cycle of tectonic geodesy and geodynamics.
+Bürgmann will incorporate findings from this work in courses he teaches on the graduate and undergraduate level.

 PROJECT DESCRIPTION